 Only 10 per cent of Chongqing’s population was left and the emperor wanted to restore vitality into the city, so he encouraged people from other parts of China to move there.

 The new residents built their own community centres, a place for the migrants to meet.
 There is a temple there is no one religion associated with the place.

-*The writer was a guest of SNA Tours.
+→ The writer travelled as a guest of SNA Tours